Looking to spend two weeks in New Zealand? Hang onto your hat. You’re in for a wild ride…

 Where to stay in Franz Josef

-- Punga Grove: Set in a green oasis at the heart of the village, these delightful apartments charm with amenities from luxury spa baths & terraces to gas log fireplaces & in-floor heating.
+- Punga Grove: These delightful apartments are set in a green oasis at the heart of the village.
+They charm guests with luxurious amenities from luxury spa baths & terraces to gas log fireplaces & in-floor heating.

-- Aspen Court Franz Josef: Nestled in the rainforest, this popular motel offers guests spacious quiet contemporary rooms with kitchenettes.
+- Aspen Court Franz Josef: This popular motel is nestled in the rainforest.
+It offers guests spacious quiet contemporary rooms with kitchenettes.
 The Glacier Hot Pools are a one-minute walk away.

-- Franz Josef Oasis: Located just 10 minutes by car from the glacier, this motel boasts spacious rooms and impressive views of Westland National Park.
+- Franz Josef Oasis: This motel is located 10 minutes by car from the glacier.
+It boasts spacious rooms and impressive views of Westland National Park.

 Getting to Franz Josef

 From Nelson, the drive to Franz Josef, along beautiful Hwy 6, is just shy six hours.
-Along the way, you may want to stop for a break to check out some of the top tourist attractions in Greymouth, one of the coolest towns along NZ’s West Coast.
+Along the way, you may want to stop for a break to check out some of the top tourist attractions in Greymouth.
+It’s one of the coolest towns along NZ’s West Coast.

-If you’re looking to break up the drive between Franz Josef and Queenstown, consider stopping in Wanaka.
+Break up the drive between Franz Josef and Queenstown with a stop in Wanaka.
 Located on the southern tip of Lake Wanaka, the lakeside town is a must-visit New Zealand South Island destination.

-Although you won’t have much time in outdoor-adventure-obsessed Wanaka, you’ll appreciate spending a hour or two stretching your legs and getting in a little sightseeing and a bite to eat at one of Wanaka’s tasty local restaurants.
+On a time-crunched itinerary, you won’t have much time to explore outdoor-adventure-obsessed Wanaka.
+But you’ll appreciate spending a hour or two stretching your legs here.
+At the least, fit in a little sightseeing and grab a bite to eat at one of Wanaka’s tasty local restaurants.

-Among the the top things to see & do in Wanaka are the Roy’s Peak hiking trail and That Wanaka Tree, a tree growing out of Lake Wanaka that’s one of the most Instagrammed sights on South Island.
+The top things to see & do in Wanaka are plentiful.
+Among the most popular are the Roy’s Peak hiking trail and That Wanaka Tree.
+Growing out of Lake Wanaka, That Wanaka Tree is one of the most Instagrammed sights on South Island.

 Getting to Wanaka